 We’ve previously blogged about the problems with Gilead’s anti-competitive deals to increase profits back in May.
 That lawsuit tells of a highly unique scheme with these cocktail drugs, which are fixed dose combinations of various widely used drugs that have been used for years in treating HIV.
 Gilead is a major player in the HIV drug marketplace and makes a product called tenofovir disoproxil fumarate, (TDF).
 This is a HIV antiviral and antiviral drug.
 They face lawsuits on deceptive marketing practices.

 But this new lawsuit says Gilead allegedly reached deals with Bristol-Myers Squibb and the Janssen unit of Johnson & Johnson to use only its component, tenofovir, in any cocktail the companies might later market — even after the tenofovir patent expired.
 And Gilead returned the favor by agreeing not to market a competing cocktail after the Bristol-Myers and Janssen patents expired, the suit stated.

 We also wrote in April about the lawsuits from 41 HIV patients suing the company for knowing and misleading the public on the safety of its HIV drug Truvada.

-The bases of those lawsuit is that Gilead Sciences allegedly knew as early as 2001 that its TDF drug was highly toxic in the prescribed doses and that patients risked either permanent and or even fatal damage to both kidneys and bones.
+The basis of those lawsuits is that Gilead Sciences allegedly knew as early as 2001 that its TDF drug was toxic in the prescribed doses and that some patients risked damage to both kidneys and bones.

 Did the FDA take action on Gilead’s Truvada?